-- 36. Q. If an eligible entity plans to finance an eligible Direct Component project through a bond or other debt obligation and then seek reimbursement through a grant when anticipated BP funds are deposited in the Gulf Coast Restoration Trust Fund (Trust Fund), when should the entity notify Treasury of its plans? - A. An eligible entity is encouraged to notify Treasury in advance whenever it plans to seek reimbursement of pre-award costs as part of a future grant application, including plans to incur a debt obligation to finance a project.
+- Q38.
+If an eligible entity plans to finance an eligible Direct Component project through a bond or other debt obligation and then seek reimbursement through a grant when anticipated BP funds are deposited in the Gulf Coast Restoration Trust Fund, when should the entity notify Treasury of its plans? - A. An eligible entity is encouraged to notify Treasury in advance whenever it plans to seek reimbursement of pre-award costs as part of a future grant application, including plans to incur a debt obligation to finance a project.
 The Direct Component multiyear plan provides an excellent opportunity for an eligible entity to communicate plans for projects and its intended use of Trust Funds to both the public and Treasury, including debt financing and the project timeframe.

-Nothing prevents an eligible entity from issuing a bond or incurring a debt obligation to finance a project, or from seeking reimbursement for pre-award project costs under the RESTORE Act; however, an eligible entity engages in advance financing and incurs pre-award costs at its own risk.
-Treasury can only approve pre-award project costs that would have been allowable if incurred within a RESTORE Act grant award.
+Nothing prevents an eligible entity from issuing a bond or incurring a debt obligation to finance a project, or from seeking reimbursement for pre-award project costs under the RESTORE Act grant; however, an eligible entity engages in advance financing and incurs pre-award costs at its own risk.
+Treasury can only approve pre-award project costs that would have been allowable if incurred within a RESTORE Act grant.
 Treasury will provide written approval of pre-award costs only through a notice of award or other post-award notification.

-Treasury staff is available to answer questions about the RESTORE Act, Treasury's final rule, and the Office of Management and Budget's Uniform Administrative Requirements, Cost Principles, and Audit Requirements (Uniform Guidance).
+Treasury staff is available to answer questions about the RESTORE Act, Treasury's implementing regulations, and the OMB's Uniform Administrative Requirements, Cost Principles, and Audit Requirements (Uniform Guidance).

-37. Q. Are debt financing costs eligible for reimbursement, and if so, under what conditions?
+Q39.
+Are debt financing costs eligible for reimbursement, and if so, under what conditions?

-- A. If the project is for the acquisition, construction, or replacement of capital assets that would be used by the non-Federal entity in support of Federal awards, the debt financing costs may be allowable subject to the conditions set forth in 2 C.F.R. § 200.449.
-The Uniform Guidance at 2 C.F.R. § 200.12 defines "capital assets" as: - ... tangible or intangible assets used in operations having a useful life of more than one year which are capitalized in accordance with GAAP [Generally Accepted Accounting Practices].
-Capital assets include: - Land, building (facilities), equipment, and intellectual property (including software) whether acquired by purchase, construction, manufacture, lease-purchase, exchange, or through capital leases; and - Additions, improvements, modifications, replacements, rearrangements, reinstallations, renovations or alterations to capital assets that materially increase their value or useful life (not ordinary repairs and maintenance).
+A. If the project is for the acquisition, construction, or replacement of capital assets that would be used by the non-Federal entity in support of Federal awards, the debt financing costs may be allowable subject to the conditions set forth in 2 CFR § 200.449.
+The Uniform Guidance at 2 CFR § 200.1 defines "capital assets" as:

+... tangible or intangible assets used in operations having a useful life of more than one year which are capitalized in accordance with Generally Accepted Accounting Practices (GAAP).
+Capital assets include:

+- Land, building (facilities), equipment, and intellectual property (including software) whether acquired by purchase, construction, manufacture, lease-purchase, exchange, or through capital leases; and - Additions, improvements, modifications, replacements, rearrangements, reinstallations, renovations or alterations to capital assets that materially increase their value or useful life (not ordinary repairs and maintenance).

-Thus, under 2 C.F.R. § 200.449, debt financing costs to acquire, construct, or replace capital assets may be allowable, subject to 2 C.F.R. § 200.449(c)-(g).
+Thus, under 2 CFR § 200.449, debt financing costs to acquire, construct, or replace capital assets may be allowable, subject to 2 CFR §§ 200.449(c)-(g).

-- 38. Q. May an eligible entity continue to receive reimbursement from Treasury for eligible debt financing costs associated with the construction of a Direct Component capital asset project even after the project is completed, as is possible under the Department of Transportation's Grant Anticipation Revenue Vehicle (GARVEE) program? - A. No. The RESTORE Act does not provide authority for Treasury to pay for debtfinancing costs after a project is completed, unlike some other federal assistance programs.
+Q40.
+May an eligible entity continue to receive reimbursement from Treasury for eligible debt financing costs associated with the construction of a Direct Component capital asset project even after the project is completed, as is possible under the Department of Transportation's Grant Anticipation Revenue Vehicle (GARVEE) program?

+A. No. The RESTORE Act does not provide authority for Treasury to pay for debtfinancing costs after a project is completed, unlike some other federal assistance programs.